DestroyerOfSense/cutils/README.md

 In progress.

-The current version of the documentation can be generated with Doxygen.
+The current version of the documentation can be found [here](https://isaacsaffold.github.io/cutils/html/index.html).